Sign in

 Add Snippet

 A commitment from the families of the swimmers is essential to make the swim season as smooth and fair as possible.
-All skills are welcome – there are non-meet related positions and volunteer jobs before, during, and after the meets.
+All skills are welcome – there are non-meet related positions and volunteer jobs before, during, and after the meets and we will run a training for all positions before the season begins.

 Text Area